YangJingyuan99/shieldreduce/SimpleExperiments.md

 ```

 Can see:
--  As $\alpha$ increases, the logical size of delta index takes decreases.
+-  As $\alpha$ increases, the logical size of delta index decreases.

 ### Exp#7 (Enclave overhead)

-**Note that:** due to the limited number of versions, the gain in "with offloading" design is limited.
+**Note that:** due to the limited number of versions, the gain from "with offloading" design is limited.

 Runtime estimation:
 - Linux: about 15 min;